Moe Dalitz as Mr. Las Vegas opens the Desert Inn Casino

 Moe Dalitz – Early Ohio Casinos

 Before Ohio, the Dalitz family ran laundry outfits.
-Not money, just normal clothes, but when Prohibition turned the nation on to illegal liquor, Dalitz used the laundry locations trucks to transport illegal alcohol to the speakeasies.
+Not money, just normal clothes, but when Prohibition turned the nation on to illegal liquor, Dalitz used the laundry locations’ trucks to transport illegal alcohol to the speakeasies.
 He was a part of the old Purple Gang in Michigan, with ties to surrounding states, especially Ohio.

 Dalitz’s first significant foray into the casino business was the formation of the Mayfield Road Gang in Cleveland, Ohio.
 The gang was involved in several illegal activities, including bootlegging and gambling, and Dalitz quickly rose to the organization’s top.

 In 1933, Ohio legalized horse racing, allowing Dalitz and his associates to expand their gambling operations.
-They opened several “bookie joints” or “wire rooms” in Cleveland, where patrons could bet on horse races that were being run in other states.
+They opened several “bookie joints” or “wire rooms” in Cleveland, where patrons could bet on horse races run in other states.
 These highly profitable operations allowed Dalitz to become a significant player in the Ohio gambling scene.

 Dalitz continued to operate his casinos in Ohio throughout the 1940s and 1950s, even after he moved his operations to Las Vegas.